Beyond the TESSERACT:Trustworthy Dataset Curation for Sound Evaluations of Android Malware Classifiers: Discussion

-\paragraph{Single point of failure} A major unspoken risk comes from the fact that \androzoo and \longvt are single points of failure for the malware community.
-Alecci et al.~\cite{alecci2024androzoo} highlight that \androzoo in 2024 reached 448TB of data and will continue to grow.
-This may eventually become unsustainable for a single research team.
-On the other hand, \longvt puts a cap of 500 queries per user per day, significantly hindering the curation of new datasets.
-Considering the instability of labels in the wild~\cite{miller2016reviewer}, simply relying on \androzoo is not sufficient.
-As a community, we should try to reason about what we could do to build more resilient repositories.
+\paragraph{Other malware domains} While our study focuses on Android malware (as it is the only domain for which large-scale timestamped repositories of both benign and malicious apps are available), many of the challenges may be shared with other malware domains, such as Windows and PDFs.
+For example, getting a reliable timestamp source can be difficult, especially when there are no centralized app markets such as in Android.
+Jiang et al.~\cite{jiang2024benchmfc} recommend using \vtdates as the best estimate for Windows PE; however, we have shown how Third-Party Timestamps may be misaligned with the real publication date of software, at least for \googleplay. \factorTemporalLuckName and our recommendation remains relevant in other malware domains as well.
+Lastly, our algorithm for estimating the dataset size can be applied to other malware domains if the general population distribution is available.

-\paragraph{Evolution of C3\cite{pendlebury2019tesseract}} We observed that for \androzoo in 2014--2018, malware is not consistently 10\% across all months.
-However, obtaining a ``true'' ratio would require help from multiple industrial partners. \cite{pendlebury2019tesseract} estimated the percentage of malware samples at $10\%$ by averaging various sources in 2019, which may no longer be valid in the current landscape.
-For lack of a better source, using $10\%$ as a spatial constraint will allow consistency in sampled datasets.
-Future works should investigate the temporal evolution of realistic malware ratios.
+\paragraph{Evolution of \tesseract $C3$~\cite{pendlebury2019tesseract}} We observed that malware is not consistently $10\%$ across all months in \androzoo.
+However, obtaining a ``true'' malware ratio would require help from industrial partners. \tesseract~\cite{pendlebury2019tesseract} estimated the percentage of malware samples at $10\%$ in 2019, which may no longer be valid in the current landscape.
+For lack of a better source, assuming $10\%$ as a constraint allows for consistency in the sampled datasets.
+Future work should investigate the temporal evolution of realistic malware ratios.